Once you’ve been accepted onto the Constable Development Program, you’ll join up to 30 other recruits on your course at the Academy.

 The training you undertake here can be intense.
 As well as developing you as an individual, it’s designed to test you both physically and mentally to see if you have what it takes to be a Police Officer.
 You might find it challenging, especially at the beginning and you’ll find we place a great deal of responsibility for learning in your hands.
 However, we want to see you graduate and will provide the environment and support to help you achieve your goals.

 At the Police Academy you'll:

-The table below outlines the timings of your cadet training: (29 weeks in total)
+The table below outlines the phases of your cadet training (12 months in total):